Butternut Squash and Black Bean Tacos

 - 2 tsp black pepper

-- 1 tsp onion salt (or regular)
+- 1 tsp onion salt (or regular salt)

 - Hot sauce of choice, to taste